 Early symptoms of misalignment can be easy to ignore.
 A slight vibration once in a while doesn’t quite seem like an alarming concern.
-But you could run into some serious trouble when your car will begin to do the crab walk.
+But you could run into some serious trouble when your car begins to do the crab walk.

 All four-wheelers have three angles associated with wheel alignment- Camber angle, caster angle, and toe angle.
 These angles can be either positive or negating, varying from manufacturer to model, and need to be aligned, the way they were designed for the best performance of your vehicle.